EduMIPS64/edumips64/docs/developer-guide.md

 (the code can be built and all tests pass), and development is done in separate named branches.
-The good state of `master` is enforced by its protected status, meaning that no commits can be pushed directly to `master` and any pull requests for `master` have to pass the status checks (Azure Pipelines building the code and executing unit tests).
+The good state of `master` is enforced by its protected status, meaning that no commits can be pushed directly to `master` and any pull requests for `master` have to pass the status checks (Github Actions building the code and executing unit tests).

 ### Unit tests